wp-plugins/goodreviews/readme.txt

 No, nor should you.
 Turning off the Goodreads credits is a violation of their API Terms and Conditions.

+= The shortcode doesn't seem to work.
+What should I do? =

+Ensure that you enter the shortcode in HTML mode, not VISUAL mode.

 == Upgrade Notice ==

+= 1.0.1 =
+Upgrade to fix a potential developer API key issue that will prevent GoodReviews from working.

 = 1.0 =
 This is the first version of the plugin